tbckr/sgpt/README.md

 <image url>
 ```

-SGPT will return an image URL representing the "V for Vendetta" concept.
+SGPT will return an image URL representing the "V for Vendetta" prompt.

 If you prefer to download the generated image directly to your current working directory, use the `--download` flag: